Giovanni3A/delphi/README.md

 # spated

-Spatio-temporal data wrangling and analysis.
-If you have data from events with geographical and temporal features and want to create analytical datasets aggregating this information with other sources, `spated` can help you.
+Spatio-Temporal Discretizator for spatio-Temporal data wrangling and analysis.
+If you have data from events with geographical and temporal information and want to create analytical datasets aggregating this information with other sources, `spated` can help you.

 ## Instalation